This post may contain affiliate links. Please read my disclaimer for more information.

 But despite their purposes, both share a very similar flavor profile.
 Cocoa has the same nutty, earthy, flowery flavor profile but is naturally sweeter.

 Acorn coffee isn’t necessarily coffee, but its taste is very much similar to coffee.
-Acorn is an excellent coffee substitute with a bitter-sweet earthy profile, nutty body, and the slightest hint of acidic characters.
+Acorn is an excellent coffee substitute with a bitter-sweet earthy profile, a nutty body, and the slightest hint of acidic characters.

 Many big tea companies use Acorn as the main component while producing coffee-like beverages.
 Acorn, when mixed with other coffee-like elements, creates some of the best coffee substitutes.